 Amanda came by her love of reading honestly, inheriting it from parents who always had books close to hand.
 She began her career in publishing at W. W. Norton, where she spent seven years before pursuing a masters degree in history of the decorative arts.
 She rejoined publishing shortly thereafter at Inklings Literary Agency, and is excited every day to encounter new writers and their stories.

-Amanda currently reps adult romance, mystery, women’s fiction, upmarket fiction, and science fiction & fantasy, with a special emphasis on historical fiction in all genres.
+Amanda currently reps adult romance, mystery, women’s fiction, and upmarket fiction, with a special emphasis on historical fiction in all genres.
 She also represents narrative nonfiction, especially projects exploring the literary world, art history, material culture, archaeology, food history, or social history.
 She loves projects with a strong sense of place and those that create a completely immersive world.
 She is particularly interested in books that add something important to the conversation, that explore stories we haven’t yet heard, and that introduce new voices to our reading experience.

 Amanda currently lives outside of Washington, DC with her husband and two kids.
 When she’s not reading, she likes to cook, root for the Cubs, and spend as much time outside as she can.